News

 mRNA-1010 showed greater efficacy than the standard vaccine.
 Participants who received mRNA-1010 had 27% fewer cases of influenza. mRNA-1010 was associated with slightly more adverse events than the standard seasonal influenza vaccine.
 However, most adverse events were mild or moderate in severity and transient in nature.

-The vaccine manufacturer has submitted a marketing authorisation application to the European Medicines Agency, and the application is currently under review. mRNA-1010 is also included in another vaccine that has already received marketing authorisation: the COVID-19 and influenza combination vaccine mCombriax.
+The vaccine manufacturer has submitted a marketing authorisation application to the European Medicines Agency, and the application is currently under review. mRNA-1010 component is also included in another vaccine that has already received marketing authorisation: the COVID-19 and influenza combination vaccine mCombriax.
 Manufactured by Moderna, mCombriax is the first authorised combination vaccine to provide protection against both COVID-19 and seasonal influenza.
-Its influenza component consists of the mRNA-1010 vaccine.
+Its influenza component is based on the mRNA-1010 vaccine.

 mRNA vaccines may also offer other advantages compared with traditional protein-based vaccines

 In addition to the potential for improved protection, mRNA technology may offer other advantages that are particularly relevant to influenza vaccines. mRNA vaccines can often be adapted and manufactured significantly faster than traditional vaccines.
 This could be especially useful for seasonal influenza vaccines.
 Due to the long manufacturing process, the virus strains included in the autumn seasonal influenza vaccine must currently be selected already in the preceding spring.
 Circulating virus strains may still change after that selection has been made.
-As a result, the vaccine may no longer closely match the strain causing the epidemic in the autumn, and vaccine effectiveness may be reduced.
-If the virus strains included in the vaccine could be selected later - which may be possible with mRNA vaccines - the risk related to changes in circulating strains could be significantly reduced.
+As a result, the strain selected in the vaccine may no longer closely match the strain causing the epidemic, and vaccine effectiveness may be reduced.
+If the virus strains included in the vaccine could be selected at later stage - which could be possible with mRNA vaccines - the risk related to changes in circulating strains could be reduced.

-Many traditional influenza vaccines are still dependent on egg-based production, as viruses are grown in chicken eggs. mRNA vaccines are not dependent on egg supply.
-This could be a considerable advantage, particularly during avian influenza epidemics, when the availability of eggs may be affected.
+Many traditional influenza vaccines are still dependent on egg-based production, as viruses are grown in chicken eggs. mRNA vaccines, however, are not dependent on egg supply.
+This could be a considerable advantage, particularly in case of an avian influenza outbreak, when the availability of eggs may be affected.

-Thank you to all the volunteers who took part in the study.
+FVR would like to thank all the volunteers who took part in the study.
 FVR continuously has several studies underway for which we are looking for volunteer participants.

 Further information